bob123456678/TrainControl/Readme.md

 **Running the application (build or release JAR):**

-Download the latest `TrainControl.jar` [https://github.com/bob123456678/TrainControl/releases](JAR file from the releases page).
+Download the latest `TrainControl.jar` [JAR file from the releases page](https://github.com/bob123456678/TrainControl/releases).

 Some operating systems allow you to simply double-click the JAR file to run it.
 On others, you may wish to create a `.sh` or `.bat` file to execute the command below.